Unicorn is a high-performance forking Web server that is often used for serving Ruby on Rails applications.

 To re-enable logging to

-heroku config:add to set the desired log level of your Heroku app.
+heroku config:add to set the desired log level of the Heroku app.
+For example:

 Optionally, you can tell Heroku not to inject rails_log_stdout since it’s no longer relevant with Unicorn.